LS-2ednar/OpenFOAM_Programming/README.md

 The second example (**01_monod_save_data**) shows how data is accessed from dictionary files and how to work with runTime.
 Further, it is show how data can be stored in other files by creating a "postProcessing" directory where the calculated cell values per time step are stored in a file called "CellGrowth.csv"

 ### Third example --> not working jet
-The Cell Growth is determined after an initial calculation of of the flowfield (using simpleFoam) followed by the custom function also the concept of a substrate is introduced.
+The Cell Growth is determined prior to an the calculation of of the flowfield (using simpleFoam) followed by the custom function also the concept of a substrate is introduced and an changing value for the specific growthrate is implemented.